bright/new-www/_posts/2017-12-12-spring-mvc-multi-tenacy.md

         val nativeRequest = request?.getNativeRequest(HttpServletRequest::class.java)

-        // If the response has already set error status code tomcat will not wait for async result
-        // not sure how we should only handle DispatcherType.REQUEST return if (nativeRequest != null && nativeRequest.dispatcherType == DispatcherType.REQUEST) {
+        // If the response has already set error status code tomcat will not wait for async result return if (nativeRequest != null && nativeRequest.dispatcherType == DispatcherType.REQUEST) {
             val callSuper = Callable {
                 super.doInvoke(*(args ?: emptyArray()))